grig23/primetime.en/help/programming/tvsdk-2.7-for-android/overview-prod-audience-guide/c-psdk-android-2.7-overview-prod-audience-guide.md

 ---
 description: This guide provides information about how to develop video player applications by using TVSDK for Android, which is implemented in Java.
-seo-description: This guide provides information about how to develop video player applications by using TVSDK for Android, which is implemented in Java.
-seo-title: Product overview, audience, and this guide
 title: Product overview, audience, and this guide
-uuid: 638bafbe-e518-4891-b792-29f765c3c0d7
 ---

 # Product overview, audience, and this guide {#product-overview-audience-and-this-guide}